Suunto: Sport watches

 Suunto Ambit series, with the first version released in 2012 and later having included Ambit2 and Ambit3 lineups.
 These include GPS, ABC-functions, rechargeable battery, advanced training functions (in training functions Ambit is a successor of T6) and updatable software.
 User can modify many of the functions of Ambit according to individual preferences.
 Different apps are also available, and users can also create their own apps.
 Limited in production amounts, Ambit2 S Black Limited Edition has been available from June 2015.
 Ambit3 adds smartphone connectivity as its main improvement.
 On September 29, 2015 Ambit3 Peak Nepal Edition was released.
 There is no other difference between this and the normal version besides "Nepal Edition" text on the screen and a bit different bezel, but of every watch sold are donated to Red Cross for humanitarian aid and rebuilding in Nepal.
 On January 7, 2016 Ambit3 Vertical was introduced.
 It adds more comprehensive tracking of vertical movement and introduces a redesigned body.

 Suunto Core is an ABC-watch (A=altitude, B=barometer, C=compass).
 Since its release in 2007 there has been more than 30 different versions of Core.
 All of them have the same functions, but their external appearance differ.
 Most versions have plastic frames, but some are made of aluminum and two of them are made of stainless steel.
 Most of the Core versions are no longer in production.
 There are some limited, numbered editions of Core, such as Everest Edition (8848 made, in honor of Apa Sherpa's 21 ascents on Mount Everest), Red Bull X-Alps Edition (864 made, according to the length of the race), and Extreme Edition (3000 made).
 Suunto celebrated its 75th anniversary by releasing Anniversary Edition (in some countries known as Alpine edition).
 Core All Black is often erroneously referred to as Core All Black Military or Core Military, but such nominations are not official and such "military" versions do not exist.
 Core is said to have named after its including core elements needed in this type of watch.

 Suunto Lumi is designed for women.
 It includes mostly same functions as Core.
 With special adapter, Lumi can be worn as a pendant.
 The Finnish word "lumi" translates as "snow".
 Published in 2007, Lumi was available only for a few years.

 Suunto Traverse was released on October 1, 2015.
-The watch includes ABC-functions, GPS-receiver and heart rate monitoring.
+The watch includes ABC-functions, GPS-receiver.
 It includes many of the functions of Ambit3 but however it is to be a follow-up of Vector and Core as an outdoor watch.